Viewable With ANY Browser

 non-stick frying pan

-Break 1 egg into a shallow bowl.
-I use a soup plate.
+Break eggs into a very wide, shallow bowl.
 Use half an egg shell as a measure to add 1/2 shell of water.
 Beat thoroughly.

-Place 1 slice of bread into the bowl.
+Place the bread into the bowl.
 Turn the bread over.
 Let it soak.

-Take a slice of onion about 1/4 inch thick.
+Take two slices of onion, each about 1/4 inch thick.
 With a sharp knife, mince the onion.

 Sauté the onion in a small amount olive oil over a medium fire until the onion begins to color.
-Use a spatula or fork to corral the onion into the center of the pan.
+Use a spatula or fork to corral the onion into two areas of the pan.

 Place the bread directly over the onion.
 Pour any remaining egg over the bread.
-Cook about 1 minute.
+Cook about 1 minute over a high fire.
 Turn.
 (Optionally add a slice of your favorite cheese on top, and cover the pan.)
 Cook another 1 minute.

 Serve.
 Add salt and pepper to taste.